foundersandcoders/begin_react_workshop/README.md

 ## Begin React Workshop
 Remember, `npm run dev`, and `localhost:8080`.

-On this branch, you'll find info about dynamic children, lifecycle events, refs, and forms.
+On this branch, you'll find info about dynamic children, lifecycle events, refs, forms, and prop validation.

 ## Dynamic Children
 We can map over elements and generate elements or components.
 They must be in an array though: